 The senior management of the relevant Core Businesses, General Management and the Group Human Resources Division take the conclusions from the Risk and Compliance Divisions into consideration when approving the overall variable remuneration pools and the way in which they are allocated at an individual level.
-The proposed variable awards are adjusted downwards in the event of a negative appraisal by the Risk Division and/or the Compliance Department The synthesis is communicated to the Compensation Committee.
+The proposed variable awards are adjusted downwards in the event of a negative appraisal by the Risk and/or Compliance Divisions.
+The synthesis is communicated to the Compensation Committee.